lucyamy/LapX9C10X/README.md

 void set(float resistance);
 ----------------
 If passed an integer, sets the wiper to that value (0-99).
-If passed a float, sets the wiper to the position that is closest to the resistance given.
+If passed a float, sets the wiper to the position that is closest to the resistance given (in kilohms).

 void offset(int change);
 -----------------